Sugar and Spice—Program Notes

 Beck was a faculty member of The Ohio State University School of Music for seven years—teaching harmony and theory.
 He left the university to become owner and manager of the University Music House, a retail sheet music store in Columbus.
 In this capacity, he was able to observe the business side of the music industry, gaining insight into the complexities of music publishing and merchandising.
 As his compositions found their way into print and popularity, he joined forces in 1972 with John Tatgenhorst in the creation of Beckenhorst Press.
 His reputation as a composer and his experience as a choral director soon led to an increasing demand for appearances as guest conductor and lecturer at various musical clinics and festivals throughout the country.
 Beck has left a wonderful legacy of music to be enjoyed by all.

-He Never Failed Me Yet
+He Never Failed Me Yet by Robert Ray

 This well-known work, in the choral gospel style, was composed by Robert Ray, the founder of the St. Louis Symphony IN UNISON Chorus.
 Passing in late 2022, Dr. Ray will be remembered as a skilled pianist, teacher, director, and composer.
 He mentored many young composers and leaves a legacy as a “serious, but kind-hearted musician.”
 His students remembered him as “thorough and respectful, maintaining high standards for musicality.”
 This piece is frequently performed and “packs a serious punch” of emotion.
 Note the use of homophonic choral writing for maximum textual clarity accented by vocal solo.
 In this musical style it is encouraged, and even expected, that featured vocal leaders/soloists incorporate elements of improvisation into their performance.